 Captain Kirk – Tall Hosta

-Hosta Captain Kirk – Tall – 20″ tall, 36″ spread, pale lavender flowers.
+Hosta Captain Kirk – Tall – 20″ tall, 36″ spread, pale lavender flowers, part-full shade.
 An impressive, eye-catching large hosta!
 This hosta is an improved sport of ‘Gold Standard’ with much wider dark green margins, gold centers, and heavier substance.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9